Database Matching Under Noisy Synchronization Errors

 Next, we focus on the other extreme, namely the \emph{independent repetition} setting where the repetition pattern is independent in each row and there is no underlying repetition structure across rows.
-Under probabilistic side information on the deletion locations, we propose a row matching scheme and derive an achievable database growth rate.
+Under probabilistic side information on the deletion locations, we propose a row-matching scheme and derive an achievable database growth rate.
 This, together with an outer bound obtained through Fano's inequality, provides upper and lower bounds on the matching capacity in the independent repetition setting.
 Comparing the bounds in the two extremes, we show that the matching capacity is lower and hence matching is more difficult under the independent repetition model.
 Finally, based on these two extreme models, we state bounds on the matching capacity for any intermediate repetition structure.

-We also discuss the adversarial repetition model, where we assume that synchronization errors, in the form of column deletions, are chosen by a constrained adversary whose goal is to hinder the matching of databases, where the constraint is of the form of a fractional column deletion budget which naturally provides a trade-off between utility and privacy.
-Since this adversarial model forces us to focus on the worst-case scenario and in turn, prohibits the use of typicality and Fano's inequality, we propose an exact sequence matching and perform a more careful analysis of the worst case error, focusing on the Hamming distances between the rows (users) of the databases, as is the case in the adversarial channel literature~\cite{bassily2014causal}, in our achievability and converse analyses.
+We also discuss the adversarial repetition model, where we assume that synchronization errors, in the form of column deletions, are chosen by a constrained adversary whose goal is to hinder the matching of databases, where the constraint is in the form of a fractional column deletion budget which naturally provides a trade-off between utility and privacy.
+Since this adversarial model forces us to focus on the worst-case scenario and in turn, prohibits the use of typicality and Fano's inequality, we propose an exact sequence matching and perform a more careful analysis of the worst-case error, focusing on the Hamming distances between the rows (users) of the databases, as is the case in the adversarial channel literature~\cite{bassily2014causal}.
 Under the identical repetition model, we completely characterize the adversarial matching capacity.